chris-1243/HA---Blueprint/README.md

 **UPDATE**

 **2025.01.14 :**
 Before updating, please read carefully this note.
-This will apply to all version from 2025.01.14 or later
+This will apply to all version from 2025.01.14 or later.

 There are some syntax changes which impact the `button_x_and_y_***` action.
 Your automation based on this function will have to be updated according to the next sentence: